Continually Updated Clinical Reference

 United States

-Juvenile glaucoma is rare, with an estimated occurrence of 1 per 50,000 persons, when compared in frequency to other types of childhood glaucoma.
+Juvenile glaucoma has an estimated occurrence of 1 per 50,000 persons.
+It is rare when compared in frequency to other types of childhood glaucoma.

 Mortality/Morbidity